VachaLab/gorder-manual/src/geometry.md

 # Order parameters for a specific membrane region

 `gorder` allows you to calculate order parameters for a specific region of the membrane within a defined geometric shape.
 Currently, three geometric shapes are supported for this selection: [cuboid](#cuboid-selection), [cylinder](#cylindrical-selection), and [sphere](#spherical-selection).
 When a geometric shape is specified, only **bonds** located within that shape are included in the order parameter calculations.
 The bond's inclusion is dynamically evaluated for every frame of the trajectory.
-This feature is useful when analyzing order parameters near transmembrane proteins or specific membrane regions.
+This feature is useful for instance when analyzing order parameters near transmembrane proteins or specific membrane regions.

 > **Note:** The position of a bond is defined as the center of geometry of the bonded atoms.